- What do you hope to gain academically, personally, and professionally from studying away?

 Students participating on Non-Furman programs must request a Leave of Absence the semester before the commencement of their Non-Furman study away program.
 When a student takes a leave of absence from Furman, they apply and pay the cost directly to the Non-Furman program.

 Scholarships are available for Furman Faculty-led, Affiliate, Exchange, and MayX/Summer participants.
 Scholarships are awarded based on financial need, academic performance, and student’s rationale for study away.
-Students intending to apply for a scholarship should be sure that they have a FAFSA report on file with the Financial Aid office for the previous year.
+Students intending to apply for a Study Away scholarship should be sure that they have a FAFSA report on file with the Financial Aid office for the previous year.
 Students are eligible for one scholarship per year and any scholarships awarded in subsequent years will be reduced.